modelica/fmi-standard.org/pages/about.md

 of real-time systems into simulation environments.
 The DCP is standardized by the Modelica Association, where it is maintained as a Modelica Association Project (MAP).

-Whereas the FMI represents an application programming interface (API), the DCP represents a communication protocol.
+Whereas the FMI standard represents an application programming interface (API), the DCP represents a communication protocol.
 Therefore, it becomes possible to integrate various kinds of systems.
 The DCP specification is suitable for a broad range of computing platforms.
 It may be implemented on hardware as well as in software.